 The consistency of the liquid is similar to paint, but it brushes on easier with very little spatter.
-The liquid is white in color, but dries to a clear, rubbery film, that peels off when fully dry.
-You can use this stuff indoors and outdoors, but I've only used it indoors on french door glass.
+The liquid is white in color, but it dries to a clear, rubbery film that peels off when fully dry.
+You can use this stuff indoors and outdoors, but I've only used it indoors on French door glass.
 I didn't notice any strong odor while working with this product.

 I cleaned the glass with Windex before applying the masking liquid.
 The French door wood was also cleaned and sanded prior to application.

 Cutting-in the Liquid

 When cutting-in with this product, the liquid pulls off the glass if you brush over one spot too many times.
 You have to brush on the liquid in one heavy pass and leave it alone.
 One thick coat makes it peel off the glass a lot easier at the end too.
 If you apply too thin of coating, the film becomes brittle and less flexible for removal.

 The white liquid starts to turn hazy and dries somewhat clear about five minutes after application.
 I let the film dry overnight before spraying my primer.

 Does the Film Peel Off Easily?

 Applying a thick coat of this stuff is important because it prolongs the drying and makes it more rubbery and flexible for easy removal when dry.
 I made the mistake of applying too thin of a coating on some of the windows, which resulted in me having to use a razor blade on parts of the glass.
 I also sprayed two coats of a hard-drying primer on top and that made matters worse, but both were my fault.